Win Rate by Deal Size

 • Initial release of Win Rate by Deal Size benchmark

-• Data from 847 B2B SaaS companies with deal-level tracking
+• Data from 847 B2B SaaS companies with deal-level tracking (expanded to 939 in v2.0)

 • Added "Win Rate Paradox" analysis with revenue comparison